John Connolly (rugby union coach)

 He then took up a position at the Bath Rugby club in England, where Michael Foley had been signed as their forwards coach, Foley had previously played as hooker under Connolly at the Queensland Reds.
 Connolly was awarded the Zurich Premiership Director of the Year award as well and Bath won the minor premiership in the 2003-04 season.
 Bath went on to meet the London Wasps in the final, with the Wasps winning in the end.
 The following year they were finalists in the Powergen Cup.

 In early February 2006 Connolly was appointed as the new head coach of the Australian team.
 In his first Test in charge, Australia defeated England in the first of two games in Australia.
 Australia then finished second in the 2006 Tri Nations Series.

 Following the defeat to England in the quarter-finals of the 2007 Rugby World Cup, Connolly's term as coach of the Wallabies had expired.

 He got his nickname, 'Knuckles', as a nightclub bouncer in Darwin years ago.

 Connolly suffered serious spinal fractures along with a broken arm and dislocated shoulder after a two-metre fall at his father Jack’s Brisbane home In August 2021.
+He broke his neck and has no feeling below his chest and is now in a wheelchair.

+In December 2024, it was announced that Connolly would be inducted into the Queensland Rugby Union Hall of Fame on 14th February 2025 for his decorated career as a Queensland Reds and Wallabies coach, despite previously successfully suing the QRU for damages in 2017 after he was sacked as a coaching consultant.

 Politics

 In March 2011, Connolly was the Liberal National Party candidate at the 2012 state election in the constituency of Nicklin, facing the long-serving independent MP Peter Wellington.
 Connolly was not elected, despite a swing in his favour.

 Connolly served as the Division 4 councillor on Sunshine Coast Regional Council from 2016 until 2020.

 In August 2020, Connolly announced he would be running as an independent candidate in the electorate of Maroochydore at the 2020 Queensland state election.

+Connolly also ran unsuccessfully for the Sunshine Coast council in the Queensland Local Government elections in March 2024.